DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 # Encrypted JWT callout

 For several years, Apigee has included builtin  policies that generate and verify signed JWT.
-There will be policies "coming soon" to handle Encrypted JWT.
-But in the meantime, you can handle such things with a Java callout.
+There will be built-in policies "coming soon" to handle Encrypted JWT (As defined in [RFC 7516](https://tools.ietf.org/html/rfc7516)).
+But in the meantime, you can handle encrypted JWT _today_, with a Java callout.

 This repo contains the Java source code for Java callouts for Apigee that Generate or Verify encrypted JWT that use RSA encryption (RSA-OAEP